Matteljay/labelpush/README.md

 ### Windows

-Altough Python and the required libraries are cross-platform, this application will not work on Windows due to the big difference in printer software (no CUPS).
+Although Python and the required libraries are cross-platform, this application will not work on Windows due to the big difference in printer software (no CUPS).
 If a strong desire exists, find a way to motivate me :-)